 Britt Arnett Read More: Kelly Clarkson + Brandon Blackstock: Inside Their Meant-to-Be Love Story

 This is Yoakam's first marriage.
 The country singer has long kept his personal life private.
-He's previously been linked to actresses Karen Duffy, Sharon Stone and Bridget Fonda and fellow country singer Wynonna Judd.
+He's previously been linked to actresses Karen Duffy, Sharon Stone, Bridget Fonda, and fellow country singer Wynonna Judd.
+From Nashville to Hollywood, he's had some high-profile relationships before finally settling down with Joyce.

 Yoakam released his most recent album Swimmin' Pools, Movie Stars in 2016.